WPMedia/feed-components/documentation/repo_setup.md

 Pre-requisites:

 - node / npm installed (node version > 10).
-- github personal access token with `read:packages` access and sso enabled for WPMedia
 - docker

 1. Create a template of this repo.
 Go to https://github.com/wapopartners/outboundfeeds-skeleton and click on the green "Use this template" button to create a new client repo.
 Name the new repo starting with the clients name like "ORG-outboundfeeds".
 Only include the prod branch.
 Once the new repo has been created, clone it to your local machine.